Here’s What a Clay Bar Does—and Why You Need One in Your Car Care Arsenal

 One more thing to keep in mind is that clay will also remove any layers of wax that may have accumulated on your paint.
 It’s always a good idea to pair a clay session with an application of fresh wax so as best to protect the newfound cleanliness of your paint.

-Now that you know what a clay bar does, find out 13 cleaning tricks professional car washers won’t tell you.
+Now that you know what a clay bar does, find out 13 car washing tricks the pros don’t want you to know.